watsonx-labs-ncee/NCEE-Labs/usecases/service-now/README.md

 ```
 Knowledge prompt:
 ```
-What are the supported VPN clients and the policy for using them.
+What are the supported VPN clients and the policy for using them?
 ```
 Tools:
 Search for "now" and select tools: